erasmus-without-paper/ewp-specs-api-imobility-tors/README.md

 caller:

  * If a ToR has not been approved yet, then it SHOULD NOT be accessible via this API.
-(WRTODO: For details on how ToRs get approved, see history entries described in the XML Schema of [Outgoing Mobilities API](mobilities-api).)
+Once ToR is approved, the receiving HEI SHOULD request its recognition (via sending HEI's [Outgoing Mobilities API](mobilities-api)).

  * If the caller covers the sending HEI of the given mobility, then he MUST be allowed read access to the mobility's corresponding ToR.